Best Practices for Virtual Meetings

 How to have more efficient and productive meetings while working from home

-Overnight, working professionals have transitioned from office workers to telecommuters, and are increasingly relying on video and audio conference apps to communicate with their colleagues.
+With many professionals now working remotely, employees are increasingly relying on video and audio conference apps to communicate with their colleagues.

 Whether your organization is made up of 10 or 10,000 employees, running a virtual meeting takes careful planning and intention.